webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Join-an-Organization.md

 ---
 aliases:
-  - Join an Organization
+- "Join an Organization"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Join-an-Organization
 - Character-Arc
-title: Join an Organization
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Join an Organization
 >You want to join an organization.
 This might be a military organization, a corporation, a secret society, a religion, or something else.